San Juan Island Parks & Shorelines

-Lime Kiln Point State Park is a 36-acre day-use park set on the west side of San Juan Island.
-The park is considered one of the best places in the world to view whales from a land-based facility.
-Orca whales are common in the waters off Lime Kiln.
-The park, which features a richly diverse environment, includes the remnants and landscapes of a history filled with change, along the rocky shoreline and through the wooded uplands.
-Minke whales, orcas, porpoises, seals, sea lions, otters and bald eagles cruise the shoreline. [more...]
+Also known as Whale Watch Park, Lime Kiln Point State Park is a 36-acre day-use park with an iconic lighthouse set on the west side of San Juan Island.
+The park is considered one of the best places in the world to view whales from land.
+The shoreline viewpoint is about a 300-yard walk from the parking lot, restrooms, and seasonal interpretive center. [more...]